dskho/0xatom.github.io/_posts/2020-09-24-bizarre-adventure-mrr3b0t.md

 ## Summary

 This box is really similar to Bizarre Adventure Sticky Fingers.
+We start by doing stego on an image to find a username & with it we brute force the login page.
+Bypassing the file upload form we get a reverse shell!
+Shell as exploiter was a basic reverse engineering on a binary.
+Shell as root we exploit LXD group.
 Let's pwn it! :sunglasses:

 ## Enumeration/Reconnaissance